isomerpages/nea-cfhp/_faq/FAQ (Upcoming Phase).md

 </p>
 </li>
 </ol>
-<p>The enhanced Climate Vouchers will be available from 15 April 2024.</p>
+<p>The Climate Vouchers ca be claimed and spent any time from 15 April 2024 to 31 December 2027.</p>
 <p></p>
 <ol start="4" data-tight="true" class="tight">
 <li>